-Asterism or the star effect is an example of an optical effect found very rarely in a small number of gem types cut as cabochons.
+Asterism (the star effect) is an example of an optical effect found very rarely in a small number of gem types cut as cabochons.
 The most famous examples are star sapphire and star ruby.
-But asterism may also be exhibited by moonstone, quartz, spinel, citrine, diopside, emerald, garnet and chrysoberyl.
+But asterism may also be exhibited by a number of other gemstones, such as moonstone, quartz, spinel, citrine, diopside, emerald, garnet and chrysoberyl.

-The reason that asterism is so rare is that it requires the gem to have inclusions of rutile needles, and for the needles to be aligned in such a way as to reflect light in a multi-ray pattern forming a star.
+The reason that asterism is so rare is that it requires the gem to have inclusions of rutile needles, and for the needles to be aligned in such a way as to reflect light in a multi-rayed pattern forming a star.
 The usual rule of thumb in gemstones is the fewer inclusions the better.
-But this is a case where the value is enhanced by the right sort of inclusions.
+However, in the case of asterism, the value is enhanced by desirable inclusions.

-The value of a star gemstone depends on the clarity and distinctness of the star.
-Generally the star must be evaluated using a single source light such as a penlight; it is usually very difficult to see the star under diffused light.
+The value of a star gemstone depends on the clarity of the star.
+Generally the star must be evaluated using a single source of light such as a penlight; it is usually very difficult to see the star under diffused light.
 Moving the light back and forth should cause the star to move across the stone's surface.
-The rays of the star should be evenly distributed and the rays should be relatively straight.
-The most common stars are 4-ray and 6-ray, though 12-ray stars have been seen.
+The rays of the star should be evenly distributed and relatively straight.
+The most common stars are 4-rayed and 6-rayed stars, though 12-rayed stars are not unheard of.

 Color is also very important in a star gemstone.
 Ideally the color should be equivalent to a non-star specimen of the gem, but the presence of rutile in the stone tends to weaken the color.
-So in the best case there is enough rutile to create a distinct star while minimizing the effect on the color.
+So ideally, there should be enough rutile to create a distinct star whilst maintaining good color.

-Burma and Sri Lanka are the most important sources for star ruby and star sapphire, though Thailand is famous for the black and gold star sapphires found only in Chanthaburi province.
-Some star sapphires are produced using a diffusion treatment, where the sapphire is heated with a coating of titanium dioxide which diffuses into the corundum and creates rutile needles.
+Although Burma and Sri Lanka are the most important sources for star ruby and star sapphire, Thailand is famous for the black and gold star sapphires found only in Chanthaburi Province.
+Some star sapphires are produced by using diffusion treatment, whereby the sapphire is heated with a coating of titanium dioxide, which diffuses into the corundum and creates rutile needles.

-Synthetic star sapphires were first produced in the late 1940's by Linde, a division of Union Carbide.
+Synthetic star sapphires were first produced in the late 1940s by Linde, a division of Union Carbide.
 They are currently produced in Japan by Nakazumi Earth Crystals.
-The synthetic gems tend to have perfect color and star so vivid and straight that it appears painted on the stone.
+The synthetic gems tend to have perfect color and stars that are so vivid and straight that they appear to be painted upon the stone.